RadoslavMarinov/mcp-server/README.md

     __Input__:
       > Tell me if Bitcoin is currently ranging or trending using BTC/USDT symbol

+## Notes:

+  - 👉 Due to the limitations imposed upon by free plan of the APIs used, some results might not be satisfactory or of high value.
+Some endpoint might refuse to return data for certain _symbols_ or _indicators_ as they might not be part of the free plan.
+Another common issue with free plan usage is throttling.
+That is consequent requests are being rejected until the quota is freed up.

 [Coin Market Cap API](https://coinmarketcap.com/api/documentation/v1/#) [Technical Analysis Indicators API](https://taapi.io/indicators)